JohnCoderDev/path-tester/README.md

 ## Running the Tests
 - requires the [abl-tester](https://github.com/JohnCoderDev/abl-tester) to be in your propath.
+- requires the `src` folder to be in your propath.
 - open the file [run-tests](/run-tests.p) in your procedure editor and execute it.